Strictly Come Dancing

 Strictly Come Dancing (commonly referred to as Strictly) is a British dance contest show in which celebrities partner with professional dancers to compete in mainly ballroom and Latin dance.
 Each couple is scored by a panel of judges.
-The title of the show is an amalgamation of Strictly Ballroom, a 1992 film and the long-running series Come Dancing.
+The title of the show is an amalgamation of 1992 film Strictly Ballroom and long-running TV series Come Dancing.
 The format has been exported to 60 other countries under the title Dancing with the Stars, licensed by BBC Worldwide, and led to a modern dance-themed spin-off Strictly Dance Fever.
 The Guinness World Records named Strictly as the world's most successful reality television format in 2010.

-The series is currently presented by Tess Daly and Claudia Winkleman, who have announced that they will be leaving after the 2025 series.
-Bruce Forsyth co-presented the series with Daly until 2013, returning for special episodes until November 2015.
+The series was presented by Bruce Forsyth and Tess Daly from its inception; Claudia Winkleman joined Daly as a lead presenter from the 2014 series, having hosted results shows in place of Forsyth since 2010.
+Forsyth continued to host special episodes with Daly until November 2015.
+Daly and Winkleman left the series in 2025, with the presenting line-up for 2026 announced on 19 May 2026 as Emma Willis, Josh Widdicombe, and Johannes Radebe.

 The series has been broadcast live on BBC One since 15 May 2004, airing on Saturday evenings.
 From series 2 onwards, the show has been broadcast in the run up to Christmas.
 Results shows were originally broadcast live on Saturdays, and are currently pre-recorded and aired on Sunday evenings.
 With its high viewing figures, Strictly Come Dancing has become a significant programme for dancing on British television.
 Eighteen stand-alone Christmas specials and nineteen charity specials have also been produced.